MetalHead1986/MyDocs/Creating textual content.md

 ## Overview
 Text is the primary medium of information in the world, from fairy tales to scholarly articles.
 It is easy to create, maintain, and transmit, compared to other types of media.
 Moreover, it is the most space- and memory-saving way of presenting information.

 Text is the substance of technical documentation, therefore the primary skill for any technical writer is writing.
-Thus, you need to know how to organize the process.
+Thus, you need to know how to organize the writing process.

-The entire writing process can be split into six stages:
+The entire  process can be split into six stages:

 1. Gathering the required information by any means and via any media at your disposal.
 2. Choosing tools for creating your documentation.
 3. Selecting the suitable style.
 At EPAM, technical writers follow the Microsoft Writing Style Guide standards, unless specified otherwise by the customer.
 4. Planning the structure of your document.
-5. Creating the first draft, polishing it, and sending it to your reviewer, if any.
+5. Creating the first draft, polishing it, and sending it to your reviewer if any.
 6. Reviewing, updating, and publishing the document.

 ![](Writing_process.png "Document creation process")